Originally published 2/1/21, updated on 2/20/24

 Generally, March 15 is the last day employees can use their FSA dollars or submit a claim for reimbursement.

-As we head into a new year, the IRS has announced a few important changes that both you and your employees should be aware of.
+As we head into a new year, the IRS has announced an important change that both you and your employees should be aware of.

 - The FSA savings cap has increased.
-Employees can now save up to $3,050 in an FSA, a 7% increase from 2022.
-This is big news for employees looking to take advantage of tax savings as a recession looms.
+Employees can now save up to $3,200 in an FSA, a $150 increase from 2023.
+This is big news for employees looking to take advantage of tax savings.

 How does FSA reimbursement work?